DevExpress/testcafe-studio-docs/articles/documentation/getting-started/README.md

 This Getting Started tutorial guides you through recording your first test, running it and analyzing the results.

-In the tutorial, you will record a test for the [TestCafe sample page](http://devexpress.github.io/testcafe/example).

-The tutorial includes the following steps:
+This tutorial uses the [TestCafe sample page](http://devexpress.github.io/testcafe/example) to record the test and consists of the following sections:

 * [Recording Test Actions](#recording-test-actions)
 * [Viewing the Recorded Test](#viewing-the-recorded-test)